firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-88:18">Lover and friend hast thou put far from me, and mine acquaintance into darkness.</p>

-<p id="psa-89:1"><Maschil of Ethan the Ezrahite.> I will sing of the mercies of the LORD for ever: with my mouth will I make known thy faithfulness to all generations.</p>
+<p id="psa-89:1">I will sing of the mercies of the LORD for ever: with my mouth will I make known thy faithfulness to all generations.</p>

 <p id="psa-89:2">For I have said, Mercy shall be built up for ever: thy faithfulness shalt thou establish in the very heavens.</p>